darrenedale/php-xray/README.md

 A PHP testing utility for accessing protected and private class members.

 Sometimes in tests you need to access protected or private class members.
 PHP provides a Reflection API for this.
 XRay provides a convenience layer on top of this to make it easier to use, and the code using it easier to understand.
+The guiding principle is to attempt to make accessing inaccessible members the same as if the class were declared with those members `public`.

 It comes in two flavours, one for instance members, the other for static members.
 The principles of the two are the same: